Key Concepts

 - Material Color requirements

-- Printer capability requirements (e.g. nozzle type/size, bed size)
+- Printer capability requirements (e.g. nozzle type/size)

 - Custom tags and groupings, such as "Rack A"

-- Currently have red PETG loaded
+- Currently have Red PETG-HF loaded

 On-Demand Slicing